rukmanigopalan/adlsgen1togen2migrationsamples/src/Lift and Shift/README.md

   ![image](https://user-images.githubusercontent.com/62353482/83555444-26843d00-a4c3-11ea-9fac-5bd0760aca0b.png)

-  The CSV file will show the matched and unmatched records with Gen1 and Gen2 file path, Gen1 and Gen2 file size and Ismatching status.
+  The CSV file will show the matched and unmatched records with file path, file size, Permission for Gen1 and Gen2 records and Ismatching status.

   ![image](https://user-images.githubusercontent.com/62353482/83555536-44ea3880-a4c3-11ea-90d0-ccae337fb531.png)

-  **Note**: IsMatching status = Yes (For matched records ) and No ( For Unmatched records)
+  **Note**: IsMatching status = Yes (For matched records ) and No (For Unmatched records)

  ## Application update